-This crispy oven baked bbq chicken recipe uses only TWO INGREDIENTS – barbecue sauce and chicken (plus a little olive oil, salt, and pepper) – to make the crispiest, most perfectly glazed, sweet, sticky, and juicy barbecue baked chicken you will ever have.
+This crispy oven bbq chicken recipe uses only TWO INGREDIENTS – barbecue sauce and chicken (plus a little olive oil, salt, and pepper) – to make the crispiest, most perfectly glazed, sweet, sticky, and juicy baked barbecue chicken you will ever have.

 That’s right- only TWO INGREDIENTS!
 Your favorite BBQ sauce, and some chicken, along with a little oil, salt, and pepper.

 And the other great thing- this recipe doesn’t require any marinating!
 You can just dive right in and cook it quickly.

 There are a few tricks to getting the BEST, crispiest, juiciest oven bbq chicken with a thick, sticky, sweet glaze of bbq sauce on top.
 In this post, I’ll go over exactly how to make the best oven bbq chicken ever.
 There’s a reason why this recipe has been rated 5 stars by over 70 people and has been pinned almost 400K times!